karisigurd4/SeleniumScript/README.md

 ### Scopes

 The language has global, local and method scope handling.
 Any execution of statements contained within curly braces creates an implicit local scope.
-The global scope is accessible by any part of the script at any time but method scopes are invisible to other method scopes.
+The global scope is accessible by any part of the script at any time but method scopes are invisible to other method scopes and any local scopes contained within them.

 ## Motivation